ibexa/documentation-developer/docs/tutorials/platform_beginner/7_customize_login_and_register_forms.md

  * `registration_confirmation.html.twig`: the page the user will see after registration

 !!! note
-    All the Twig templates come from the eZPlatform Demo, you can retrieve it on the Github repository: https://github.com/ezsystems/ezplatform-demo/tree/master/app/Resources/views/themes/demo/user
+    All the Twig templates come from the eZPlatform Demo, you can view it on the Github repository: https://github.com/ezsystems/ezplatform-demo/tree/master/app/Resources/views/themes/demo/user

 ### Create the register form custom template

 Let's begin with the register form.
-Create the file `/app/Resources/views/user/registration_form.html.twig` and fill it with this Twig tags.
+Create the file `/app/Resources/views/user/registration_form.html.twig` and fill it with these Twig tags.

 ``` html
 {% extends pagelayout %}